 Before being elevated to Circuit Court in 2021, Judge Kite began her judicial career in County Court.
 Governor Ron DeSantis appointed London Kite in July of 2020.
 As a County Court Judge, she presided over misdemeanors and civil cases.

 Regularly, Judge Kite participates in programs aimed at educating middle and high school students about the criminal justice system.
-For multiple years, Judge Kite has judged the Final Mock Trial Competition for the Raines-Ribault Future Lawyer Program, where many Federal and State Judges partner with local attorneys to mentor these high school students.
+For many years, Judge Kite has judged the Final Mock Trial Competition for the Raines-Ribault Future Lawyer Program, where many Federal and State Judges partner with local attorneys to mentor these high school students.
 Judge Kite regularly hosts students in the courthouse and gives them access to the criminal justice system in an educational way.

 This love of mentorship and education has continued into Judge Kite’s judicial career since she was a middle school special education teacher in Tampa, Florida.
 Judge Kite graduated from the University of South Florida, magna cum laude, with a bachelor’s degree in education.
 In 2002, Judge Kite graduated from the University of Florida Levin College of Law with a Juris Doctorate.
 In 2023, Judge Kite was selected to serve on the University of Florida Law School Alumni Board.